csci-1301/csci-1301.github.io/labs/PreciseRectangle/readme.md

 In this exercise, you will create your own first class instead of using and expanding one that was written for you.
 The idea is to take inspiration from the class you already know (`Rectangle`) to create a new class, called `PreciseRectangle`, that will manipulate rectangles whose width and length are floating-point values, instead of integers (as in `Rectangle`).

-This should be a fairly straightforward exercise, that mostly re-enforce what you should know already (except for the UML part, and how to create a class in your IDE).
+This should be a fairly straightforward exercise, that mostly re-enforce what you should know already (except for how to create a class in your IDE).

-## Conception

-Draw the UML diagram of this class: it should have two attributes, of type `double`, and eight methods:

-- two setters, two getters (i.e., one for each attribute),
-- one method to compute the area of a precise rectangle,
-- one method to compute the perimeter of a precise rectangle,
-- one method to swap the length and the width of a precise rectangle,
-- one method to multiply the length and width of a precise rectangle by an ratio given in argument as an integer.

 ## Implementation